BenceToth/ceu_product-analytics/README.md

 # ceu_product-analytics

 The project involves answering questions around Product analytics topics such as Acquisition, Activity and Retention.
 Done as a requisite of the Mastering Product Analytics course at Central European University in Hungary.

-Medium.com article can be found on https://medium.com/@bencetth/product-analytics-65812e82b2c2
+Article can be found on [Medium.com](https://medium.com/@bencetth/product-analytics-65812e82b2c2?source=friends_link&sk=9eb4c2189b2cc7e95ceea5624f05632c)

 ## Datasets